-- c) Any relationship or transaction found must be rated ultra high risk and may only be continued if the regulated entity is satisfied it can monitor and mitigate the risks associated with such business.
+- a) Conduct review of their client base on an ongoing basis to identify relationships or transactions with any connection to the Category One countries. - b) Report such relationships or transactions to the CBA as soon as identified. - c) Any relationship or transaction found must be rated ultra high risk and may only be continued if the regulated entity is satisfied it can monitor and mitigate the risks associated with such business.
 If the regulated entity is not satisfied the relationship must be exited. - d) Document its risk assessment and monitoring/mitigation strategy and have this document available should the CBA wish to evaluate it. - e) Record the progress of compliance with this action (or otherwise) in the board minutes.

-All regulated entities are required to strictly comply with aforementioned instructions.
+All service providers are required to strictly comply with aforementioned instructions.
 The CBA will verify during the supervisory examinations whether this is done.
 Note in this respect that non-compliance will be treated very seriously.

-Category Two Action - the CBA requires financial and trust service providers to:
+Category Two Action - the CBA requires service providers to:

-- a) Review their client base to identify relationships or transactions with any connection to the Category Two countries by August 30, 2013. - b) Any relationship or transaction found must be rated at least high risk, taking this new or other information held into account. - c) Document its risk assessment and monitoring/mitigation strategy and have the document available should the CBA wish to evaluate it. - d) Record the progress of compliance with this action (or otherwise) in the board minutes.
+- a) Review their client base to identify relationships or transactions with any connection to the Category Two countries by August 30, 2013. - b) Any relationship or transaction found must be rated at least high risk, taking this new or other information held into account.

+- c) Document its risk assessment and monitoring/mitigation strategy and have the document available should the CBA wish to evaluate it. - d) Record the progress of compliance with this action (or otherwise) in the board minutes.